Zahnen/sous-chef/README.md

 ## 🌟 Stretch Goals

 Sous Chef was developed to help non-professionals develop/adapt recipes in an intuitive way.
 In future iterations, Sous Chef will include versioning/version control for recipes to easily track how modifications to a recipe may have affected their outcomes.
-Outside of this larger endevour, Sous Chef also hopes to be a bit more user friendly in terms of redirecting with form submissions/on-screen alerts.
+Outside of this larger endeavor, Sous Chef also hopes to be a bit more user friendly in terms of redirecting with form submissions/on-screen alerts.

 ---